alpyesilgul/supervised_learning_diares/README.md

-ML algorithms that I prepared just to test algorithms
+ML algorithms that I prepared just to test algorithms with R